a tour guide is giving a tour of the Homestead parlor. Everyone in the photo is wearing a K95 mask.

 Directions & Parking

 Please note that the Museum driveway is for dropping off passengers and for accessible parking only.
-All vehicles must park either at meters (many are available directly in front of the Homestead and Evergreens), in an Amherst town parking lot, located on the south side of Main Street two blocks west of the Museum, or in the town parking garage on the north side of Main Street two blocks west of the Museum.
+All vehicles must park either at meters (many are available directly in front of the Homestead and Evergreens), in an Amherst town parking lot or in the town parking garage on the north side of Main Street two blocks west of the Museum.

 The Town of Amherst’s interactive parking map offers details about nearby parking options.
 Visitors are encouraged to allow extra time for parking.